 I have developed this forum as a means to convey information on the subject of sustainability and being green.
 Most view this subject matter to pertain to things that effect the environment, either with positive or negative results.
 But sustainability is also about people and what affects them.
-Thus, the pertinence of this topic in this forum.
-(This article has been updated since the October 1 shooting in Las Vegas)

 There is, and has been for many years, a lot of talk about gun control.
 To me, gun control was what my father taught me when I was a young boy of around the age of ten.